-The H&R Committee shall advise the chancellor, in writing, whether or not the faculty member has met the burden of proof.
-In advising the Chancellor, the H&R Committee may submit a report to the Chancellor which includes not only its findings, but also any recommendation(s).
+The H&R Committee shall advise the Chancellor, in writing, whether or not the faculty member has met the burden of proof.
+In providing its findings to the Chancellor, the H&R Committee shall consider only the evidence presented by the faculty member and a representative(s) of the University who made the decision and the written record of the decision.
+The H&R Committee may submit a report to the Chancellor which includes not only its findings, but also any recommendation(s).